-At his sentencing, Omar said that he was served drinks after he was already intoxicated.
-Even though the bar was irresponsible in serving more alcohol, Omar is as much to blame because he got behind the wheel of a car after drinking.
+At his sentencing, the man said that he was served drinks after he was already intoxicated.
+Even though the bar was irresponsible in serving more alcohol, he is as much to blame because he got behind the wheel of a car after drinking.

 Thousands of people in the United States are injured with whiplash or traumatic brain injures every year because of people who drive drunk — not to mention the countless fatal car accidents where drunk-drivers caused wrongful death.
 The only way we can stop these needless accidents is to prevent people from driving drunk, especially if they can’t do it for themselves (if they’re alcoholics).